 However, prayer is not supposed to be a monologue; prayer is a dialogue.
 It's a conversation.
-Not only are we to share our heart with God; we are to listen as God shares His heart with us.
+Not only are we to share our heart with God, but we are also to listen as God shares His heart with us.